 The STWG acknowledges that the macro and micro reporting of this GMF data would need to be discussed by those with appropriate security clearances within NTIA and the federal agencies.
 If appropriate, some of the data or results of the data could be made available to the public with appropriate considerations for how classified (e.g., national security) data is protected.
 It is important to note that for reasons of security, including national and homeland security, not all data can be placed in the public domain, including data subject to disclosure restrictions related to classification requirements.
 Such data is fundamentally different from public safety systems and other commercial systems that may only deploy within the U.S. National security operations must deploy worldwide, so domestic considerations also must be coordinated with international deployments.
-Finally, the threat to commercial or public safety versus federal is different (e.g., typically there is not an active effort to disrupt a firefighter's RF band use, versus a military radio or radar; though we note that the utilities, as critical infrastructure, have submitted to the CSMAC security concerns with the public disclosure in aggregated form of such data for the electric grid.
-Nonetheless, this information should be readily available in private internal NTIA systems, which can be viewed by appropriate securitycleared NTIA and FCC staff and leadership.
+Finally, the threat to commercial or public safety versus federal is different (e.g., typically there is not an active effort to disrupt a firefighter's RF band use, versus a military radio or radar).
+Nonetheless, this information should be readily available in private internal NTIA systems, which can be viewed by appropriate security-cleared NTIA and FCC staff and leadership.
 Further access to this information would be made using existing classification schemes and procedures.
-Further development of whom and how the spectrum transparency information can be analyzed is addressed in recommendation 7.
+Further development of who and how the spectrum transparency information can be analyzed is addressed in recommendation 7.

-Ultimately, the objective of NTIA internal spectrum transparency is to have improved data flows between the federal agencies and NTIA.
+Ultimately, the objective of NTIA internal spectrum transparency is to have improved data flows between the agencies and NTIA.
 These improved analyses, procedures and outputs with regard to federal spectrum allocation/assignment should be quantified and qualified and more easily understood.
 For those with appropriate clearance, like the Assistant Secretary, this will provide the capability to understand the granularity of any agency's assignments and use (defined previously) across specific time and space.
 For less sensitive bands, a macro picture with and without granularity should be achievable and should be put into the public domain, if possible.
 NTIA seems to have the authority to do this, as the specific agency statutorily authorized to have purview over federal spectrum management.

-3. NTIA should ask each federal agency report to the NTIA how much spectrum they use so as to ensure that the NTIA understands the full federal use landscape.
+3. We recommend that each federal agency report to the NTIA how much spectrum they "use."
 We also recommend through NTIA to the FCC that the FCC require this from all FCC license holders.
-Sensitivity to mission and/or competition data being released to the public is critical but should be captured and understood by appropriate policy makers.
-Nonsensitive use data should then be made easily accessible and in a readily understood format.
+Non-sensitive use data should then be made easily accessible and in a readily understood format.